 Accreditation and exemptions from Core Technical examinations

 This degree course has been approved and accredited by the Institute and Faculty of Actuaries (IFoA).
-For those who do decide to undertake further training as Actuaries high level performance in all the modules is designed to lead to exemptions from the first eight Core Technical (CT) examinations of the IFoA.
+For those who do decide to undertake further training as Actuaries high level performance in all the modules is designed to lead to exemptions from the first six Core Principles examinations from the IFoA (new curriculum in place from 2019; approximately equates to eight Core Technical examinations under the previous syllabus).

 Our Professional Advisory Board includes representatives of some key actuarial employers including Lloyds of London, Milliman, Prudential plc and Willis Towers Watson.
 The board has helped us design our programme and helps to keep us up to date with business skills that employers are looking for.